 Concurrent Addiction and Mental Health Disorders

-When a diagnosis reveals both an alcohol or substance use disorder (AUD/SUD) and a mental health disorder at the same time, it’s known as co-occurring disorders.
+When a diagnosis reveals both an alcohol or substance use disorder (AUD/SUD) and a mental health condition at the same time, they are referred to as co-occurring disorders.
 Mental health professionals also call this a dual diagnosis.
 Managing co-occurring disorders poses unique challenges for people undergoing treatment for AUD/SUD as well as the counselors and therapists who treat them, primarily due to three key reasons:

 1. Symptom Overlap: The symptoms of AUD/SUD often overlap or closely resemble the symptoms of various mental health disorders.